Murder by Natural Causes: Plot

-Arthur has known about Allison and Gil for months, and now he is out to get them.
-Then suddenly, Arthur's lawyer and longtime friend George (Richard Anderson) comes into the house.
-He turns out to be Allison's real lover; Gil was just a chump to do the dirty work.
-George shoots Arthur, then he and Allison depart.
-Some time afterwards, Allison returns to the house and finds that Arthur's body is gone.
-It turned out that Arthur knew about George, too, but Arthur wondered if George would actually go through with murder.
-Arthur had replaced all the bullets in the gun with blanks.
+Arthur has known about Allison and Gil for months, thanks to his private investigator, and now he is out to get them.
+Gil is forced to leave after Arthur reveals he has taken precautions against any further attempts on his life.
+Alone with Allison, Arthur reveals his plan to divorce her but make sure she leaves with nothing.
+Then suddenly, Arthur's attorney and longtime friend George (Richard Anderson) arrives.
+He turns out to be Allison's real lover, with Gil being just a patsy whom George and Allison had used in order to frame him for Arthur's murder.
+George shoots Arthur, then he and Allison depart to establish their alibi.
+Some time afterwards, Allison returns to the house and finds that Arthur's body is gone; frantically, she searches the house but finds nothing.
+Then Arthur's voice on a playing video recording brings her into the living room, where she finds Arthur very much alive.
+It turned out that Arthur had known about George as well, but had wondered if George would actually go through with murder.
+Arthur had replaced all the bullets in the gun with blanks and secretly audio-recorded the events of the evening, including both attempts to murder him.

-Arthur next points his pistol at Allison, now loaded with real bullets, and she asks him what is he going to do.
+Arthur next outlines possible outcomes: first, to send the recording, which includes the fact that Gil Weston was used as a scapegoat, to Gil; second, to give the recording to the authorities, which will result in Allison and George's being arrested and tried.
+He then points the pistol, now loaded with real bullets, at Allison and outlines a third alternative: to kill her, frame Gil for her murder, just as she and George had planned to frame him for Arthur's, and force George to remain silent, since Arthur still has the recorded evidence.
+Broken, she asks him what he is going to do.
 Arthur replies: "I have a suggestion for you, darling...why don't you read my mind?"

 Releases

 Murder by Natural Causes first aired on CBS on February 17, 1979, and later was broadcast in syndication a few times and then it was released on VHS.

 In 1985, Tim Kelly penned a stage adaptation.